Defense of Divisions Update

 Jeremy Pierce (of Parableman) has another long considered essay (here).
 As with David Wayne's essay, I'm a little leery of summarizing, so I encourage following the link and reading it.
 Some of the highlights include:

 It's hard to read Ephesians 4, particularly the beginning of the chapter, without concluding that unity is simply a fact.
 The body of Christ is united.
 Why?
 Because Christ is the head and maintains its unity.
 Because every single member of the body is in Christ, and in being united with Christ every single member of the body is thus in the one with whom all the others are united.
 That's the fact of unity.
-It's simply true.
+It's simply true.and

 I think one of Jollyblogger's points is that diversity amidst unity is a good thing.
 I would go further and say that it's part of God's design.
 I'm not talking about all the things he's talking about, though.
 He's talking about differences of opinion and practice.
-I'm talking about giftedness and variety of service.
+I'm talking about giftedness and variety of service.and

-So the answer to the question is that we simply can't justify creating divisions over these things, and when they already exist we should seek to overcome them in whatever ways are possible (or at least don't counteract even more important considerations, and there are probably many that are more important, not least the considerations within such passages as Romans 14, some of which count against the most obvious methods of reintegration).
+So the answer to the question is that we simply can't justify creating divisions over these things, and when they already exist we should seek to overcome them in whatever ways are possible (or at least don't counteract even more important considerations, and there are probably many that are more important, not least the considerations within such passages as Romans 14, some of which count against the most obvious methods of reintegration).concluding with

 We need to figure out how to attain elements of the ideal picture that aren't already realized, and it might be little gains at a time.
 Those are worth shooting for.